 These guidelines apply to BWSR-funded projects that include establishment and management of vegetation, as further referenced in the relevant BWSR program policies.
 Environmentally suitable native annual, biennial and perennial plant species are required for projects to meet legislative requirements and provide multiple landscape benefits.
-For all BWSR-funded projects that include vegetative establishment and management, the seed and plant source sequence outlined in Part 2 must be followed, although native vegetation establishment and management may follow other practice standards (such as NRCS standards) if appropriate.
-The guidelines have also been adopted by a number of other state programs listed below.
+For all BWSR-funded projects that include vegetative establishment and management, the seed and plant source sequence outlined in Part 2 must be followed.
+Establishment and management of native vegetation may follow other practice standards (such as NRCS standards) if appropriate.
+The guidelines have also been adopted by several other state programs, listed below.